nabostylisten/nabostylisten/docs/technical/cron-jobs.md

 - All times are in UTC (no timezone configuration)
 - No support for MON, SUN, JAN, DEC aliases
 - Cannot specify both day of month and day of week
-- **Hobby accounts limited to daily cron jobs** - Each job can run at most once per day
+- **Pro Plan Configuration**: Unlimited cron invocations with up to 40 cron jobs
-- Pro accounts support sub-daily frequencies (hourly, every few minutes, etc.)
+- Optimized for frequent execution with smaller time windows

 ## Configuration